Before starting treatment

 - gamaglobulins (from electrophoresis)

-Afte treatment completion, there is an observation period of 12 weeks.
-During this period, it is good to give the cat peace of mind and protect it from stressful situations.
-It is recommended that control blood samples be taken at least at weeks 6 and 12.
-At the end of the observation period, the cat can be considered cured.
+The end of the treatment is followed by an observation period of 12 weeks.
+During this period, it is good to give the cat peace and protect it from stressful situations.
+It is recommended to take control blood samples at least in the 12th week.
+After the end of the observation period, the cat can be considered cured.